-As part of the Jameel Arts & Health Lab’s global outreach campaign in collaboration with the World Health Organization (WHO), Healing Arts Scotland (HAS) is a bi-annual celebration of the role of the arts to improve health and wellbeing.
+As part of the Jameel Arts & Health Lab’s global outreach campaign in collaboration with the World Health Organization (WHO), Healing Arts Scotland (HAS) is a biennial celebration of the role of the arts to improve health and wellbeing.

 Launched in partnership with Scottish Ballet in 2024, and co-produced by a national coalition of organisations bridging culture, healthcare, education and policy, the initiative is designed to embed the arts into public health and community well-being across Scotland.